-5. Carry out the HTML export for the current project.
+6. Carry out the HTML export for the current project.

-The web client now has the possibility to carry out authentication by means of entry of the user data.
+The zenon Web Client now has the possibility to carry out authentication by means of entry of the user data.
 If authentication is successful, a connection to zenon Runtime is established.
 As a result of this, variable values for HTML5 visualization are available, for example.